bradfox2/WordParsing/README.md

 # Parsing Word Documents

 ## Overview
-Project will fetch, convert, embed and store document embeddings in a database.
+Project will fetch, convert, embed and store document embeddings in a sqlite database.
 A Unoconv server is used for universal conversion and is provided as a passed URL parameter, or an auto-started Docker Container.
 Embedding is performed via services specified in wordparsing/services/... .py.
 The BERT-as-a-service project is used by default, but should be seperately started.
 Embedded representations are stored in a sqlite database, along with embedding model details, originating text, and a unique tie back to the source record.

 ## How To Run